Any SEO pro recognizes the fundamental importance of understanding the trends that drive search engine results pages (SERPs).

 Let’s closely examine its main features and explore the tasks it aims to solve.

-SERP Tracker is a tool that allows you to track the first one hundred search results in any search region in Google, Bing and Yahoo for every query added to a project (aka the website you’re optimizing).
+SERP Competitors is a tool that allows you to track the first one hundred search results in any search region in Google, Bing and Yahoo for every query added to a project (aka the website you’re optimizing).
 In other words, you get a full and complete picture of the search results where you can view all the ranking changes and their dynamics.

 There are two ways of accessing the tool: